foselab/abz2025_casestudy_autonomous_driving/README.md

-# ABZ 2025 Case Study - replication Package for: Safety enforcement for autonomous driving on a simulated highway using `Asmeta models@run.time`
+# ABZ 2025 Case Study - replication Package for: `Safety enforcement for autonomous driving on a simulated highway using Asmeta models@run.time`

-This repository contains the replication package for the paper "Safety enforcement for autonomous driving on a simulated highway using `Asmeta models@run.time` for the Case Study "Safety Controller for Autonomous Driving" of ABZ conference 2025.
+This repository contains the replication package for the paper `Safety enforcement for autonomous driving on a simulated highway using Asmeta models@run.time` for the Case Study [Safety Controller for Autonomous Driving](https://abz-conf.org/case-study/abz25/) of [ABZ conference 2025](https://abz-conf.org/2025/).
 The replication package includes the Python software artifacts for the enforcement framework, the Asmeta models, and data leading us to our findings.

 ## Initial setup